bojanmarkovski/curly-guacamole/wp-content/plugins/wpcf7-recaptcha/readme.txt

 [Contact Form 7](https://wordpress.org/plugins/contact-form-7/ "Contact Form 7 plugin page") is required to work with this plugin.

-1. Install this (Contact Form 7 - reCaptcha v2) plugin
+1. Install this (ReCaptcha v2 for Contact Form 7) plugin
 1. Update Contact Form 7 to the latest version
 1. Re-add the reCaptcha version 2 API keys (if no keys are currently set).
 For more information you may read [How to Generate Google reCAPTCHA v2 Keys](https://www.iqcomputing.com/support/articles/generate-google-recaptcha-v2-keys/) by IQComputing and [Contact Form 7 documentation](https://contactform7.com/recaptcha-v2/ "Contact Form 7 reCaptcha(v2)")
 1. Using the left-hand admin navigation in the Contact Form 7 subpages click "reCaptcha Version" (Contact -> reCaptcha Version)
-1. Once on the "Contact Form 7 - reCaptcha v2" settings page, select from the select list "reCaptcha Version 2" and click "save"
+1. Once on the "ReCaptcha v2 for Contact Form 7" settings page, select from the select list "reCaptcha Version 2" and click "save"

 Once the version 2 API keys are set, the version 2 has been selected in the plugin settings, all [recaptcha] tags will be replaced with the expected Google reCaptcha on all forms.